 Sometimes these things happen and, even if it’s not your fault, they can still have a negative impact.
 By keeping on top of your credit report and checking it often, you will be able to spot errors and apply to have these rectified.

-Common mistakes are incorrect names or addresses, whether or not you’re on the electoral roll and your current debt level.
+Common mistakes are incorrect names or addresses, whether you’re on the electoral roll and your current debt level.

 Having no lending history